lineality/Online_Voting_Using_One_Time_Pads/README.md

 10. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or similar authority

 11. a bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).

+12. a bad-agent will participate in general or specific disinformation attacks that negatively impact the overall voting and election processes and systems.

 # Description Notes: